Interested in Volunteering?

 Volunteer positions

 - To participate, assist and reinforce teaching points of sport session/exercise class under the instruction of the lead tutor, creating a community atmosphere.
-Outcomes and instructions for the for the sessions will be outlined before and after the sessions with full lesson plan and debrief provided by the tutor.

 - To respond flexibly to each member’s needs and help them achieve success towards their creative work plans and outlined goals, which they have set out on induction.
 This may be providing on-to-one support for those who have additional needs.